meet4041/linked-list/Single-Linked-List.md

-I had upload all the program related to single linked list.
+All the operations that can be peformed on a single linked list.

 1. **Node creation**